Process to Guide ASA’s Determination of Whether to

 1 “When the President is unable to serve as a spokesperson, this role can be delegated to the President-Elect.”
 Further, the bylaws presume that no other individuals should claim to have authority to speak on behalf of the ASA unless so delegated.

 2 To be placed on a board meeting agenda, the proposal must be received two weeks in advance of the board meeting.
-The board meets four times a year.
+The board meets three times a year.